cuberite/CuberitePluginChecker/ScenarioFiles.md

 The following actions can be used in a scenario:

 ## redirect
 Adds redirection for files and folders.
 Any Cuberite API that takes a file or folder first checks if there's any redirection for the path.
 If the beginning of a path to be used matches any of the redirects given, the appropriate part of the path will be replaced.
-For example, consider a redirect of `["a/b/"] = "c/d/"`, the following table sums up the redirection performed:
+The redirected paths are relative to the scenario file's folder.
+For example, consider a redirect of `["a/b/"] = "c/d/"` and the scenario file being used is `tests/scenario.lua`, the following table sums up the redirection performed:

 Path used by plugin | Path actually used | Notes
 --------------------|--------------------|------
 a.txt               | a.txt              | Partial matches are ignored
 a/b.txt             | a/b.txt            | Not matching the full redirect path
-a/b/z.txt           | c/d/z.txt          | Redirect performed
+a/b/z.txt           | tests/c/d/z.txt    | Redirect performed
 c/a/b/z.txt         | c/a/b/z.txt        | Not matching the *beginning* of the path
-c/../a/b/z.txt      | c/d/z.txt          | Redirect takes into account relative paths
+e/../a/b/z.txt      | tests/c/d/z.txt    | Redirect takes into account collapsed relative paths
 c/d/../a/b/z.txt    | c/a/b/z.txt        | Relative path collapsed, but not matching the *beginning* of the path

 Takes a dictionary table which maps old paths to new paths as its parameter.
 Note that paths always use a slash, even on Windows!
 Also note that most paths cannot be used in the simple Lua table key format, but will need to use the brackets instead: